 Russ’s two newest prints, “The Professor” and “House Party for Post-Animate Professionals,” have been posted to the Printmaking page.
 These pieces have already been included in several current and recent exhibitions (see below).

-Both of the above-mentioned prints will part of an invitational exhibition entitled Under Pressure featuring printmaking faculty and students from seven Northern Ohio universities The show, hosted by the Diane Kidd Gallery at Tiffin University, opened on September 4 and runs through October 10.
+Both of the above-mentioned prints were part of an invitational exhibition entitled Under Pressure featuring printmaking faculty and students from seven Northern Ohio universities The show, hosted by the Diane Kidd Gallery at Tiffin University, opened on September 4 and ran through October 10.

-Russ will also exhibit two prints in Fresh Art 2014, a national juried exhibition in California hosted by the Marin Society of Artists.
-This show runs from September 13 through October 12.
+Russ also exhibited two prints in Fresh Art 2014, a national juried exhibition in California hosted by the Marin Society of Artists.
+This show ran from September 13 through October 12.

-Three prints—“Spectacularly Efficient Dystopia,” and “A Surgical Diversion From Times Gone Bad,” and the aforementioned “The Professor"—were among the 42 works chosen for Everything Paper, a national exhibition of works on or of paper on view at the University of Nebraska at Omaha, August 29 – October 2, 2014.
+Three prints—“Spectacularly Efficient Dystopia,” and “A Surgical Diversion From Times Gone Bad,” and the aforementioned “The Professor"—were among the 42 works chosen for Everything Paper, a national exhibition of works on or of paper on view at the University of Nebraska at Omaha from August 29 – October 2, 2014.

 “The Professor” (see above) was also seleccted for the Międzynarodowe Biennale Miniatury 8.
 This major international biennial of miniature art features artists from 21 countries.
 Russ’s was the only work accepted from the United States.
 The exhibition opened on August 23 at the Ośrodku Promocji Kultury in Częstochowa, Poland and will travel to other Polish cities.